the-turing-way/the-turing-way/reproducible_environments.md

 In this section there are a number of related terms, which will be outlined here for clarity:

 - Binder: A sharable version of a project that can be viewed and interacted within a reproducible computational environment via a web browser.
 - BinderHub: A service which generates Binders.
-Anyone can build a BinderHub if they so wish.
-An example or a reason someone may wish to do so is if they want to make a binder of a project which involves confidential files, and thus cannot be made public.
+The most widely-used is [mybinder.org](https://mybinder.org), which is maintained by the Binder team.
+It is possible to create other BinderHubs which can support more specialised configurations.
+One such configuration could include authentication to enable private repositories to be shared amongst close collaborators.
 - [mybinder.org](https://mybinder.org): A public and free BinderHub.
-Because it is public you should not use it if your project requires any personal or sensitive information (such as passwords)
+Because it is public you should not use it if your project requires any personal or sensitive information (such as passwords).
 - Binderize: To make a Binder of a project.

 <a name="Creating_a_binder_for_a_project"></a>